iluwatar/java-design-patterns/abstract-factory/README.md

 ## Explanation

-Real world example
+Real-world example

 > To create a kingdom we need objects with a common theme.
-Elven kingdom needs an Elven king, Elven castle and Elven army whereas Orcish kingdom needs an Orcish king, Orcish castle and Orcish army.
+The elven kingdom needs an Elven king, an Elven castle, and an Elven army whereas the Orcish kingdom needs an Orcish king, Orcish castle, and Orcish army.
 There is a dependency between the objects in the kingdom.

 In plain words